 Persons whose health care benefits were terminated for failure to provide verification of immigration status by the end of the ROP are not eligible to have their benefits continued if they request a fair hearing.

-A person may receive a reasonable opportunity period more than once in a lifetime in the following situations:
+A person may receive a reasonable opportunity period more than once in a lifetime.